Aura-healthcare/Aura_gitbook/README.md

 ### Treatments

 Medicine is the most common way of treating epilepsy.
-It prevents or stop seizures in 80% of patients[].
+It prevents or stop seizures in 80% of patients\[2\].
 For the remaining 20% patients, called pharmcoresistant, we usually consider to remove epileptic focus by surgery.

 They are also alternatives treatments:

-* Surgery
-* Vagal Nerve Stimulation implants
+* Therapeutic and Seizure alert devices
-* Ketogenic diet
+* Dietaries approachs
 * Complementary health approachs

 ### Where Aura Solution can help